aws/aws-sdk-php/docs/quick-start.rst

 Exceptions thrown by the SDK like this all extend the ``ServiceResponseException`` class (`see the API docs
 <http://docs.aws.amazon.com/aws-sdk-php/v2/api/class-Aws.Common.Exception.ServiceResponseException.html>`_), which has
 some custom methods that might help you discover what went wrong.
+This includes the ```getExceptionCode()``` method, that gives you the custom error code that can be used to explain the error.

 Waiters
 -------